 11. Breast milk storage bags

-If you plan on using a breast pump, you will also need a way to store your milk.
+If you plan on using a breast pump, you will also need a way to store your breast milk.
 Purchase breastmilk storage bags that can go in the refrigerator and freezer to keep your milk fresh and safe for feeding.
 Freshly pumped breastmilk can be stored in the refrigerator for up to 4 days, in the freezer for up to 6 months, or in a deep freezer for up to 1 year.
-Lay the bags flat until frozen, and then place in plastic freezer bags or a plastic carton to keep your freezer neat and organized!
+Lay the bags flat until frozen, and then place in plastic freezer bags or a plastic carton to keep your freezer neat and organized.
+You would not want your precious liquid gold to go to waste!

 12. Large water bottle